arturoherrero/arturoherrero.com/index.md

 redirect_from: /about/
 ---

 Hello!
-I'm Arturo.
-I write code and I live in London.
+I'm Arturo, a software engineer based in London.

-## Software Development

 Software is my craft.

-I've written a lot of code in Ruby and Groovy, and I'm working on deepening my knowledge in functional languages.

-I strive for excellence and share my passion for programming, ideas and practices with those around me.
+I help businesses to define and implement their products by keeping a holistic approach.
+I strive for excellence and share my passion, ideas and practices with those around me.

 ## Projects

-I love open source and I'm continually learning and working on personal projects.
+I’m continually learning and working on personal [projects][8].
-Check out my [GitHub account][2]{:target="_blank"} to see what I've been hacking on lately.

-- [iShows][8] is an iPhone app designed to track TV shows.

 ## Articles

-I publish articles from time to time, which you will find on the [articles archive][3].
+I publish articles from time to time, which you will find in the [articles archive][3].

 ## Life Streaming